Forget about joins and SQL and try NoSQL databases – specifically MongoDB, the leading example

 Step 05

-The storeDB.py script uses the PyMongo Python module to connect to MongoDB.
+The storeDB.py Python script The storeDB.py script uses the PyMongo Python module to connect to MongoDB.
 The MongoDB server is running on localhost and listens to port 27017.
 For every inserted BSON document, its _id field is printed on screen.
 Finally, the script prints the total number of documents inserted in the MongoDB database.
+The host and its port number are hard-coded inside the script, so change them to match yours.

 Step 06

-You first need to connect to MongoDB using:
+Connecting to MongoDB using PyMongo You first need to connect to MongoDB using:

 You then select the database name you want (LUD) using the following line of code: